Aerial view of the cathedral of Santa Maria del Fiore in Florencem with its chracteristic brick cupola

 This second sentence structure, with “to be pleasing” is more like the grammar you’re using when you use piacere in Italian!

 But even though the grammar of piacere matches “to be pleasing,” the word order in Italian Is a little different!
-In Italian, an indirect object will always come before the verb, and the subject will follow!
+In Italian, an will always come before the verb, and the subject will follow!

 indirect object